tenprogramista/SimpleHUB/README.md

 **1.0.0** - version directly from my streams with additional option to use Tip/Donation alerts.
 Not much in the way of customization.

 ## Development Plan
-**UP NEXT >** comments and cleaning the code
+* comments and cleaning the code
-> more font and text in-editor customization
+* more font and text in-editor customization
-> in-editor text animation customization
+* in-editor text animation customization
-> more alert animations
+* more alert animations